Should I upgrade or right-size my home?

 Q1: If I own an HDB flat, what am I eligible to buy?

-Before you can sell your HDB flat or executive condominium (EC), you must first complete the Minimum Occupation Period (MOP): This is 5 years from the date of key collection.
+Before you can sell your HDB flat or executive condominium (EC), you must first complete the Minimum Occupation Period (MOP): This is usually 5 years from the date of key collection.
 You can log-in to the HDB website to check your MOP status.
+Do note that those who are under the Prime Location Public housing scheme will face a longer MOP of 10 years.

 After the MOP, you can switch to an HDB resale flat or private property without having to meet income requirements.

-It is also possible to switch to an HDB BTO flat or executive condominium, provided you meet the income ceilings (S$14,000 for BTO and S$16,000 for executive condominium).
+It is also possible to switch to an HDB BTO flat or executive condominium, provided you meet the income ceilings ($14,000 for BTO and $16,000 for executive condominium).

 Note that if you switch to another HDB flat, you will be regarded as a second-timer applicant and thus be ineligible for certain housing grants and privileges.